ietf-wg-cellar/matroska-specification/codec_specs.md

 and characteristics of encoded data that can be contained within Matroska Clusters.

-Each `TrackEntry` used within Matroska **MUST** reference a defined `Codec Mapping` using the `Codec ID` to identify and describe the format of the encoded data in its associated Clusters.
+Each `TrackEntry` used within Matroska **MUST** reference a defined `Codec Mapping` using the `CodecID` to identify and describe the format of the encoded data in its associated Clusters.
-This `Codec ID` is a unique registered identifier that represents the encoding stored within the `Track`.
+This `CodecID` is a unique registered identifier that represents the encoding stored within the `Track`.
 Certain encodings **MAY** also require some form of codec initialization to provide its decoder with context and technical metadata.

-The intention behind this list is not to list all existing audio and video codecs, but rather to list those codecs that are currently supported in Matroska and therefore need a well defined `Codec ID` so that all developers supporting Matroska will use the same `Codec ID`.
+The intention behind this list is not to list all existing audio and video codecs, but rather to list those codecs that are currently supported in Matroska and therefore need a well defined `CodecID` so that all developers supporting Matroska will use the same `CodecID`.
 If you feel we missed support for a very important codec, please tell us on our development mailing list (cellar at ietf.org).

 ## Defining Matroska Codec Support